kevinwshin/French-House-Manual/README.md

 ## LABOR

 ### General Policy
 Housemates must fulfill 4-5 hours per week of labor requirements to be set by the Labor Czar.
 Housemates are personally responsible for their labor and in the event that they cannot complete it, should make arrangements to switch labor with another housemate.
-In the event of a switch, both parties must alert the Labor Czar of a change to their respective labor.
+In the event of a switch, both parties must alert the Labor Czar of the change to their respective labors.

-If a house member will have an absence of two weeks or more, they need to alert the Labor Czar at least one week in advance in order to account for labor changes.
+If a house member will have an absence of two weeks or more, they must alert the Labor Czar at least one week in advance in order to account for labor changes.

 If labor spans the entire week, the Labor Czar may ask for additional tidying when labor requires it, to be completed within 24 hours of asking.

 ### Labor & Beautification Holiday
-Labor Holiday is a mandatory house event wherein the house should be deep cleaned, while Beautification Holiday is a mandatory even wherein new projects, art and remodeling of the house should be the focus.
-The date of each holiday will be decided by a house vote - Labor Holiday must take place within the first 6 weeks of each semester, and Beautification Holiday should occur at a voted-on time following it.
+Labor Holiday is a mandatory house event wherein the house should be deep cleaned, and Beautification Holiday is a mandatory event wherein new projects, art, and remodeling of the house should be the focus.
+The date of each holiday will be decided by a house vote - Labor Holiday must take place within the first six weeks of each semester, and Beautification Holiday should occur at a voted-on time following Labor Holiday.

 Labor Holiday assignments will be decided by the Labor Czar and announced that morning.
-Each member will be given a minimum of 4 hours of labor, and their job will be finished when they have worked 4 hours, or their assigned labor is completed - whichever comes last.
+Each member will be given a minimum of 4 hours of labor, and their job will be finished when they have worked at least 4 hours *and* their assigned labor is completed.

 Beautification Holiday assignments will be decided on by the house.
-Beautification Holiday is a mandatory event during Fall and Spring semesters wherein each member must complete 2 hours of beautification labor over the course of one weekend.
-Beautification Holiday is voluntary event during Summer session.
+Beautification Holiday is a mandatory event during Fall and Spring semesters wherein each member must complete two hours of beautification labor over the course of one weekend.
+Beautification Holiday is a voluntary event during Summer session.

-If a member is unable to attend Labor or Beautification Holiday, they will be given makeup labor to be made up within a month of the holiday, if makeup labor is not completed there will be a member review.
+If a member is unable to attend Labor or Beautification Holiday, they will be given makeup labor to be made up within a month of the holiday.
+If makeup labor is not completed, there will be a member review.
 Not alerting the Labor Czar of an absence from the Holiday will result in an automatic member review.

 ### Makeup Labor
 All missed labor will result in makeup labor to be assigned by the Labor Czar.
 This labor must be made up in a time determined (within reason) by the Labor Czar.
-The Labor Czar must keep a hard copy of violations and warnings in addition to the white board.
+The Labor Czar must keep a hard copy of violations and warnings in addition to the whiteboard.

 ### Labor Warning/Fines System
 Current Warning/Fine System: